census-instrumentation/opencensus-python/RELEASING.md

 ### Create a Github release

-Then the Circle CI will build the package and upload it PyPI automatically.
+Then the Circle CI will build the package and upload it to PyPI automatically.